NeuronSphere/hmd-meta-types/docs/index.rst

 Example
 +++++++

-The following example shows a sample shows a sample definition of a relationship entity along with the python code that is generated.
+The following example shows a sample definition of a relationship entity along with the python code that is generated from it.
 This will serve to illustrate the functionality of the base classes.

 .. code-block:: json